kudulab/public-blog/README.md

 1. Run `./tasks set_version 0.X.0` and fill-in the changelog.
 1. `git push` to master to deploy.

+## CICD Pipeline

+In order for the CICD Pipeline to work, you need:
+* to add an environment variable `GITHUB_CREDENTIALS` into CircleCI configuration.
+Please set its value to a value of github token, with the `repo` rights.
+This is needed for the `release` and `publish` stages of the CICD pipeline.
+* to generate a 'Deploy Key' through the CircleCI configuration, under SSH Keys.
+The read-only one is enough.
+This is needed to checkout the git repository on CircleCI.

 ## License

 Copyright 2019-2022 Ava Czechowska, Tom Setkowski